In honor of Global Champagne Day, let me introduce you to the top champagne to pop to celebrate the occasion.

 Champagne Frerejean Frères Cuvée des Hussards 2012

-You will see Champagne Frerejean Frères countlessly on my Instagram because I absolutely love this house, the family AND the champagnes.
-I also like the fact that it is small, boutique and harder to find.
-After all, you can only get this cuvée from one wine store in New York, Acker Wines.
 Cousins of the Taittinger Champagne Family, Rodolphe Frerejean Taittinger and his two brothers run this luxury style, Michelin Star Gastronomy partner Champagne House based in the Grand Cru Village of Avize.
 The Cuvée des Hussards is named after the light cavalry of Napoléon Bonaparte, in which the soldiers were the first to use the art of sabring.

 It is powerful and expressive.
-It is 85% Chardonnay and 15% Pinot Noir coming from Premier and Grand Cru vineyards older than 40 years old.
+It is 85% chardonnay and 15% pinot noir coming from Premier and Grand Cru vineyards older than 40 years old.
 For vintage Champagne lovers, 2012 is regarded as the vintage of reference of the last decade, and this is a bottle to get your hands on!

 For the Value Seeker